 You do not need to submit a claim to receive a payment.
 Under the Settlement, Wells Fargo has agreed to pay $6,945,095 into a fund from which eligible Settlement Class Members who do not exclude themselves from the Settlement will receive Cash Awards.
 The fund will also be used to pay settlement administration expenses, any Court-awarded Service Award, and Court-awarded attorneys' fees and costs.

-The Court in charge of this case still has to decide whether to approve the settlement.
-If it does and any appeals are resolved, benefits will be distributed to those who qualify and do not exclude themselves.
+The Court in charge of this case has approved the Settlement.
+Benefits will be distributed to those who qualify and have not excluded themselves and after any appeals, if filed, are resolved.
 Please be patient.